jaredtking/heartbeat/README.md

 # heartbeat.js [![Build Status](https://travis-ci.org/jaredtking/heartbeat.png?branch=master)](https://travis-ci.org/jaredtking/heartbeat)

-### Server for monitoring your life
+### Server for monitoring your ElasticSearch

 In today's connected world, many systems, processes, and services run on one's behalf in the background, often hidden out of site.
 As we continue to automate our lives and the systems around us, it is useful to know what they are up to.
 If these systems may be measured in any way then it can be determined if a system is functioning correctly or if it is even functioning at all.

 *Enter Heartbeat.*

 Heartbeat facilitates monitoring of metrics and generates alerts based on a flexible set of rules.
-Metrics are received over ordinary HTTP requests to the API and can be anything (pulse, string, number).
+Metrics are [ElasticSearch](http://www.elasticsearch.org/) queries.

 One needs not think of systems as strictly software running on servers.
 A system may be something in the physical world, like a business.
-If it generates data then it can be monitored by Heartbeat.
+If it generates data that can be stored in Elasticsearch then it can be monitored by Heartbeat.
 Please see the use cases for examples of how Heartbeat may be used.

-## Goals
+## Goal

-1. Provide an API for collecting data
-2. Display data using an interactive dashboard
-3. Send alerts (email, sms, push notification, webhook) based on defined rules
+Send alerts (email, sms, push notification, webhook) based on scheduled rules.

 ## Use cases

 ### Cron jobs and background services

 Verify that services are running by receiving alerts when something fails or does not execute.
-Pulses can be sent whenever a task has finished with a simple ``curl`` call to Heartbeat.
-Then an alert may be setup to occur if a job does not finish within an hour, for example.
+For example, if ElasticSearch knows when jobs have been ran then an alert may be setup to occur if a job has not successfully finished within the last hour.

-### Usage metrics

-Store data as services are used or consumed.
-For example, store statistics about how a product or app gets used over time.

 ### Business